anismegdiche/metal-server/docs/documentation/dynamic-expression-engine.md

 ### Context variables

 Context variables are placeholders that can be used within your JavaScript Expression Engine.
 They are denoted by the `$` character, followed by the variable name.

+Their availability depends on the command and plan usage, and can be used to access specific information or functionality.

 #### `$schema` <Badge type="default" text="v0.4+" />